-RSLinx Classics Settings:
+RSLinx Classics Settings

-In RSLinx a new network is defined by click on the communications and then the configure drives option.
-From the menu that appears, select the 1770KFD DeviceNet option to view all devices on the DeviceNet network.

-Once selected a window will appear with the Serial port and DeviceNet port settings drop down menus.

-Select the Serial port as listed in Device Manager in the windows control panel.
-The data rate for the Serial port can be specified to 19200.

-For DeviceNet node address pick an address not assigned to the Anybus Gateway or the DeviceNet scanner to avoid address conflict.

-The data rate is selected to 250K for this example.

-The same data rate is set in the Anybus Gateway through the switches present on the Gateway and in the Scanner through the ML1500 PLC.

-Once OK is hit, the KFD will access the network, once connected a box will appear to name the network.
-(This means the connection is successful).

-By clicking on the network in the RSLinx main window, it can be seen that the software automatically populates the right window panel with active devices on the network.

-Similarly for the ML1500 PLC the RS232 option is selected in the Configure Drivers screen drop down menu.

-Once the PLC is found, it can be used in RSLogix to program the DeviceNet scanner and establish a ladder diagram for the LED status display.

-Similar to the PLC RSNetworx uses the 1770KFD network to changes properties on the Devices found on the DeviceNet network.

-RSNetworx:
+- In RSLinx a new network is defined by click on the communications and then the configure drives option. - From the menu that appears, select the 1770KFD DeviceNet option to view all devices on the DeviceNet network. - Once selected, a window will appear with the Serial port and DeviceNet port settings drop down menus. - Select the Serial port as listed in Device Manager in the windows control panel.
+The data rate for the Serial port can be specified to 19200. - For DeviceNet node address, pick an address not assigned to the Anybus Gateway or the DeviceNet scanner to avoid address conflict. - The data rate is selected to 250K for this example. - The same data rate is set in the Anybus Gateway through the switches present on the Gateway and in the Scanner through the ML1500 PLC. - Once OK is hit, the KFD will access the network, once connected a box will appear to name the network.
+(This means the connection is successful). - By clicking on the network in the RSLinx main window, the software automatically populates the right window panel with active devices on the network. - Similarly, for the ML1500 PLC the RS232 option is selected in the Configure Drivers screen drop down menu. - Once the PLC is found, it can be used in RSLogix to program the DeviceNet scanner and establish a ladder diagram for the LED status display. - Like the PLC, RSNetworx uses the 1770KFD network to changes properties on the Devices found on the DeviceNet network.

+RSNetworx

-In RSNetworx the first step is to open tools and follow the EDS wizard option.
+- In RSNetworx, the first step is to open tools and follow the EDS wizard option.
 The EDS wizard is used to load the EDS file for the Anybus Gateway on the RSNetworx database.
-The EDS file will be provided in the Anybus Gateway CD.

-Next, go to the network option and select online.

-In the window that will appear select the DeviceNet network setup in RSLinx.

-The software will populate the devices online on the graph window of RSNetworx.

-Once all devices are on the network without errors and the network is online, right click on the 1769 SDN.
-Then go to properties.

-A new window will appear, go to the scanlist tab.

-Move the Anybus Communicator from the Available Devices to the Scanlist.

-Then click on the Anybus Communicator under the scanlist section.

-Once the Anybus option is highlighted click on Edit I/O Parameters button in the same window.

-A new window will appear, check the "Polled" option.

-Put the input size as 16 Bytes and the Output Sizes 2 Bytes.

-The Bytes sizes are as defined in the Anybus Configuration manager.
+The EDS file will be provided in the Anybus Gateway CD. - Next, go to the network option and select online. - In the window that appears, select the DeviceNet network setup in RSLinx. - The software will populate the devices online on the graph window of RSNetworx. - Once all devices are on the network without errors and the network is online, right click on the 1769 SDN.
+Then, go to properties. - A new window will appear, go to the scanlist tab. - Move the Anybus Communicator from the Available Devices to the Scanlist. - Then, click on the Anybus Communicator under the scanlist section. - Once the Anybus option is highlighted, click on Edit I/O Parameters button in the same window. - A new window will appear, check the "Polled" option. - Enter the input size as 16 Bytes and the output sizes 2 Bytes. - The Bytes sizes are as defined in the Anybus Configuration manager.

+Section 12.0 Appendix D: DeviceNet Gateway Option
-Hit "Ok" and click "Yes" on the next two windows that appear.

-Click now on the Module tab of the 1769 SDN scanner Module window.

-In the platform drop down menu select Micrologix.

-Keep slot as 1.

-Move now to the Input tab of the 1769 SDN scanner module window.

-From here you can observe that the registers 0-65 are read only.

-Therefore the Anybus data is saved in the registers 66-73 each register being 16 bits.

-Similarly in the output tab, the first 2 registers are read only.
-The 3rd register will say Anybus Communicator, meaning that the anybus data is redirected and mapped to that register in the 1769 SDN.

-Once set click on "Apply" and then click "OK".

-The 1769 DeviceNet Scanner is now also set for proper communication with Anybus Communicator.
+- Hit "Ok" and click "Yes" on the next two windows that appear. - Click on the Module tab of the 1769 SDN scanner Module window. - In the platform drop down menu, select MicroLogix. - Keep slot as 1. - Proceed to the Input tab of the 1769 SDN scanner module window. - Note, that the registers 0-65 are read-only. - Therefore, the Anybus data is saved in the registers 66-73 each register being 16 bits. - Similarly, in the output tab, the first 2 registers are read-only.
+The 3rd register will say Anybus Communicator, meaning that the Anybus data is redirected and mapped to that register in the 1769 SDN. - Once set, click on "Apply" and then click "OK". - The 1769 DeviceNet Scanner is now also set for proper communication with Anybus Communicator.

-RSLogix:
+RSLogix